We are committed to ensuring that all students and staff have full access to all aspects of university life and are able to fulfil their potential.

 We are working to ensure that we attract a more diverse student and staff body which is representative of society.

 We carry out a range of outreach activities for schools and colleges to support learning and encourage young people to reach their potential.
 These aim to break down barriers to higher education for prospective students from under-represented backgrounds and help them develop the skills and knowledge to succeed on their educational journey.

 We play a key role in the Future Quest targeted outreach programme, a Bristol-area partnership of higher education providers, schools, colleges, employers and local authorities, all working collaboratively to encourage young people to progress into university.
-Through our Heading Higher Passport Plus programme, we are committed to widening access to local students from groups currently under-represented in higher education.
 We also support Careerpilot, a comprehensive careers information and advice website designed to help young people to make confident and informed choices about their next steps.

 We work closely with further education institutions to target our apprenticeship provision at people who may not have traditionally considered Higher Education.
 Our degree apprenticeships offer a technical learning pathway from Level 2 to Level 7 in key industries with higher employment rates in the region.

 UWE Bristol works closely with a range of employers to support their diversity agenda, improve their strategies and broaden representation in their workforces.
 We work with a number of Boards across the city and region to support messages around apprenticeships and increase participation to higher and degree level education.

 UWE Bristol provides financial support to students in order to remove financial barriers to both access to, and participation within, higher education.

 We provide bursaries for students with low family income, and for students who are care leavers, estranged from their families, or carers through the UWE Cares programme.
 UWE Cares students also receive a package of pastoral support.